 Project Scope Definition

 When it comes to project planning, defining the project scope is the most critical step.
-In case if you start the project without knowing what you are supposed to be delivering at the end to the client, and what the boundaries of the project, there is a little chance for you to success.
+In case if you start the project without knowing what you are supposed to be delivering at the end to the client and what the boundaries of the project are, there is a little chance for you to success.
 In most of the instances, you actually do not have any chance to success with this unorganized approach.

 If you do not do a good job in project scope definition, project scope management during the project execution is almost impossible.